datastax/dsbulk/manual/settings.md

 The rounding strategy to use for conversions from CQL numeric types to `String`.

-Only applicable when unloading, if `formatNumbers` is true and if the connector in use requires stringification (i.e., if it does not handle raw numeric data, e.g. the CSV connector); ignored otherwise.

-Valid choices: any `java.math.RoundingMode` enum constant name, that is: `CEILING`, `FLOOR`, `UP`, `DOWN`, `HALF_UP`, `HALF_EVEN`, `HALF_DOWN`, and `UNNECESSARY`.

-The precision used when rounding is inferred from the numeric pattern declared under `number`.
-For example, `#,###.##` allows up to 2 fraction digits, so the rounding precision will be 2; 123.456 would be rounded to 123.46 with this pattern and strategy `UP`.
+Valid choices: any `java.math.RoundingMode` enum constant name, including: `CEILING`, `FLOOR`, `UP`, `DOWN`, `HALF_UP`, `HALF_EVEN`, `HALF_DOWN`, and `UNNECESSARY`.
+The precision used when rounding is inferred from the numeric pattern declared under `codec.number`.
+For example, the default `codec.number` (`#,###.##`) has a rounding precision of 2, and the number 123.456 would be rounded to 123.46 if `roundingStrategy` was set to `UP`.
+The default value will result in infinite precision, and ignore the `codec.number` setting.

-The default is `UNNECESSARY` because this is the only strategy that allows to export numeric data without precision loss.
-Note however that this strategy will result in infinite precision and thus will print decimal numbers with as many fraction digits as required, regardless of the number of fraction digits declared in the numeric pattern in use.
+Only applicable when unloading, if `codec.formatNumbers` is true and if the connector in use requires stringification, because the connector, such as the CSV connector, does not handle raw numeric data; ignored otherwise.

 Default: **"UNNECESSARY"**.

 #### --codec.time _&lt;string&gt;_

-The temporal pattern to use for `String` to CQL time conversions.
+The temporal pattern to use for `String` to CQL `time` conversion.
 Valid choices:

-- A date-time pattern such as `HH:mm:ss`.
+- A date-time pattern, such as `HH:mm:ss`.
-- A pre-defined formatter such as `ISO_LOCAL_TIME`.
+- A pre-defined formatter, such as `ISO_LOCAL_TIME`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.

-For more information on patterns and pre-defined formatters, see [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
+For more information on patterns and pre-defined formatters, see [Patterns for formatting and Parsing](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) in Oracle Java documentation.

-For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).
+For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/6.0/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).

 Default: **"ISO_LOCAL_TIME"**.

 #### -timeZone,--codec.timeZone _&lt;string&gt;_

-The time zone to use for temporal conversions, when the input being parsed or formatted does not convey any explicit time zone information.
+The time zone to use for temporal conversions.
+When loading, the time zone will be used to obtain a timestamp from inputs that do not convey any explicit time zone information.
+When unloading, the time zone will be used to format all timestamps.

 Default: **"UTC"**.

 #### --codec.timestamp _&lt;string&gt;_

-The temporal pattern to use for `String` to CQL timestamp conversions.
+The temporal pattern to use for `String` to CQL `timestamp` conversion.
 Valid choices:

 - A date-time pattern such as `yyyy-MM-dd HH:mm:ss`.
 - A pre-defined formatter such as `ISO_ZONED_DATE_TIME` or `ISO_INSTANT`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.
-- The special value `CQL_DATE_TIME`, which is a special parser that accepts most CQL date, time and timestamp literals (see below).
+- The special formatter `CQL_DATE_TIME`, which is a special parser that accepts all valid CQL literal formats for the `timestamp` type.

-For more information on patterns and pre-defined formatters, see [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
+For more information on patterns and pre-defined formatters, see [Patterns for Formatting and Parsing](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) in Oracle Java documentation.

-For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).
+For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/6.0/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).

 The default value is the special `CQL_DATE_TIME` value.
 When parsing, this format recognizes all CQL temporal literals; if the input is a local date or date/time, the timestamp is resolved using the time zone specified under `timeZone`.
 When formatting, this format uses the `ISO_OFFSET_DATE_TIME` pattern, which is compliant with both CQL and ISO-8601.